Giwayume/unfuck-the-internet/README.md

 2. I don't like videos in news sites that pop out and stick to the screen
 3. I don't like "subscribe to my email list" and other similar popups
 4. I don't like "this site uses cookies" notifications
-5. I don't like advertisements
-6. I don't like sites that beg to disable adblocker
+5. I don't like sites that beg to disable adblocker

 ## 1. Adblocker Filter List